cpascual/PAScual/README.md

 > **Note**: Using other conda implementations such as [Anaconda](https://www.anaconda.com) should also work, but I found mamba **a lot** faster.
 Replace `mamba` by `conda` if you are using Anaconda or miniconda instead of mamba.

-Once the requirements are installed, **and in the same terminal (or a terminal where you alsready activated thePAScual environment), you can install PAScual with:
+Once the requirements are installed, **and in the same terminal** (or a terminal where you alsready activated the PAScual environment), you can install PAScual with:

 ```
 pip install PAScual